-At Mayo Clinic's campus in Florida, teams of scientists and physicians conduct research with the goal of improving patient care.
-Their focus is finding new and better ways to predict, prevent, diagnose and optimally treat complex brain conditions, cancer and several other conditions.
-Guided by unmet patient needs, researchers work collaboratively in laboratories, on clinical trials and epidemiological studies to turn promising discoveries into effective treatments.
+In the Discovery and Translation Labs, scholars work alongside teams of scientists and physicians conducting research with the goal of improving patient care.
+Their focus is finding new and better ways to predict, prevent, diagnose and optimally treat complex neurological diseases and cancer.
+Guided by unmet patient needs, researchers work collaboratively in laboratories, on clinical trials and on epidemiologic studies to turn promising discoveries into effective treatments.